raulcano/docker-ip2tor-host/README.md

 sudo chmod u+x _host-init.sh
 . _host-init.sh
 ```
-5. The init script will configure OpenSSH automatically to not allow login via password and to allow login via pub key., as well as pointing to the correct authorized_keys file.
+5. [optional] The init script will configure OpenSSH automatically to not allow login via password and to allow login via pub key., as well as pointing to the correct authorized_keys file.
 If you want to specify extra configuration, edit ```sshd_config``` file and restart OpenSSH.
 ```
 sudo nano /etc/ssh/sshd_config